JesterGithub0/odin-recipes/README.md

 # odin-recipes
-This is a personal project for theodinproject.com, intended to learn hwo to become a front-end developer via JavaScript.
+This is a personal project for theodinproject.com, intended to learn how to become a front-end developer via JavaScript.
 By the end, I will have demonstrated the skills necesary to develop a frontend.